 I know how it goes.
 Christmastime is eagerly awaited by many with visions of snow, hot chocolates, twinkly Christmas lights, wrapping presents with gold and silver ribbons, and merry tunes always playing in the background.
 But once those warm, fuzzy visions are replaced with not-so-lovely logistics involved in making them a reality, our stress meter goes up a bit.

-How is it that despite the arrival of Peace on Earth that we’re claiming to celebrate, the season can quickly turn into a whirlwind of chaos, stress, obligations, and exhaustion?
+How is it that despite the arrival of Peace on Earth that we’re claiming to celebrate, the season can quickly turn into a whirlwind of chaos, stress, and obligations that leave us overwhelmed and exhausted?

 If we aren’t careful, the entire season can become ruled by our to-do list and our need to put on a show.